 Most of the above are subject to extent or degree, whereby serious extensive examples are more likely to be unethical than minor transgressions and negligible effects.

-Ethical considerations are not wholly determined by majority view, just as they are not wholly defined by law or religion.
+Ethical considerations are not wholly determined by the majority view, just as they are not wholly defined by law or religion.
 For instance, ethics are not a matter of a referendum or vote.

 Popular opinion alone is an unreliable measurement of what is ethical for several reasons:

 - A poorly informed majority of people - or anyone poorly informed - is not able to make an informed decision about the ethics of a particular decision.
-The extent to which people are helped to understand longer-term consequences of a situation is also a limiting factor in the value of majority opinion.
+The extent to which people are helped to understand the longer-term consequences of a situation is also a limiting factor in the value of majority opinion.

-- Democratic decision-making is vulnerable to whim and 'herding' instincts - especially if the national press and other mainstream media have anything to do with it.
+- Democratic decision-making is vulnerable to the whim and 'herding' instincts - especially if the national press and other mainstream media have anything to do with it.

-- Leadership - as a function within civilizations - features in the organisation of human systems and societies because people generally accept that many sorts of complex and large scale decision-making are best made by full-time experts working in the areas concerned, rather than such decisions being left to the vagaries of popular inexpert view.
+- Leadership - as a function within civilisations - features in the organisation of human systems and societies because people generally accept that many sorts of complex and large scale decision-making are best made by full-time experts working in the areas concerned, rather than such decisions being left to the vagaries of popular inexpert view.
 This is not to say that people have no right to consultation or a vote on crucial issues (in fact generally people need more involvement in decisions which affect them) - it is more to illustrate that majority view, especially when coloured with apathy or misinformation or prejudice for whatever reason, is not the only basis for deciding what's ethical or not.

 A significant influence on ethical judgement is the 'flip-side' of whatever situation is under question: the effects of the 'ethical' decision.

 Upholding an ethical principle might not be sensible if the effect of doing so causes a wider or greater disadvantage.
 This sort of justification, when used for unethical actions and policies, is often referred to as being 'for the greater good'.
 Such a viewpoint is associated with a 'utilitarianism' approach to ethics.

 - Looking at the flip-side and assessing the 'greater good' implications can be helpful, ideally leading to the facilitation of a compromise solution.
-Considering the flip-side (or sides) is actually necessary for relatively straight-forward uncontroversial decisions and actions, especially when opinions on all sides can be aired, debated, and understood.
+Considering the flip-side (or sides) is actually necessary for relatively straight-forward uncontroversial decisions and actions, especially when opinions on all sides can be aired, debated and understood.

-However the 'greater good' approach can be a risky angle if used subjectively and proactively, not least because it tempts the decision-maker to play god, and to attempt a god-like appreciation of a wide and complex situation, instead of adopting a less personal and more detached approach.
+- However, the 'greater good' approach can be a risky angle if used subjectively and proactively, not least because it tempts the decision-maker to play god and to attempt a god-like appreciation of a wide and complex situation, instead of adopting a less personal and more detached approach.

 The combination of the following factors in ethical decision-making is rarely effective:

-- proactivity (decision-maker instigated)
+- Proactivity (decision-maker instigated)

-- borderline ethical/unethical
+- Borderline ethical/unethical

-- affecting lots of people.
+- Affecting lots of people

-'The greater good' argument is commonly used to support actions containing these elements, when usually a less risky and aggressive stance is best.
+'The greater good' argument is commonly used to support actions containing these elements when usually a less risky and aggressive stance is best.

 Remember a significant inescapable part of ethical actions are the views and needs of the rational majority, of the people affected by the action or decision.
 If you don't know reliably what these (views and needs) are then you don't understand the flip-side enough to justify anything, let alone a risky borderline decision.

 Beware of this 'greater good' dimension also when you see it used by others, because the defence of an unethical decision as being "...for the greater good..." is often used cynically and dishonestly.

-corporate governance in the face of big ethical decisions is characterised by wisdom and objectivity, not by subjective personal belief, worse still when it protected by control mechanisms and the recklessness which often accompanies emotional insecurity, or a strong personal 'faith' or power delusion.
+Corporate governance in the face of big ethical decisions is characterised by wisdom and objectivity, not by subjective personal belief, worse still when it protected by control mechanisms and the recklessness which often accompanies emotional insecurity or a strong personal 'faith' or power delusion.

-Beware the leader for whom the personal victory of the decision appears to be more important than the decision's outcome, whatever the scale and situation - and recognise these tendencies in yourself if they arise.
+- Beware the leader for whom the personal victory of the decision appears to be more important than the decision's outcome, whatever the scale and situation - and recognise these tendencies in yourself if they arise.

 Objectivity is the key to ethics, not personal belief or religion or personal power.